j46-txt/takakia/README.md

 ```bash
 takakia
 ```
-*Note: On your first run, an interactive wizard will guide you through setting up your interface language, API key, and preferred model.*
+*On your first run, an interactive wizard will guide you through setting up your interface language, API key, and preferred model.*